zzghostok/SelfBot/ReadMe.txt

 step 2. open your terminal (on glitch.com find where it says tools then click full page console) and paste git clone https://github.com/Not-Cyrus/SelfBot

 step 3.
-On glitch.com copy paste this command sequence: cd SelfBot bash SetupLinux.sh
+On your vps copy paste this command sequence into the console: cd SelfBot bash SetupLinux.sh